 Entity QoS

+Issue #17204: Obsolete EntityQos interface name

-Each Entity QoS (e.g., DataReaderQos) is an interface extending org.omg.dds.core.Qos.
+Each Entity QoS (e.g., DataReaderQos) is an interface extending org.omg.dds.core.EntityQos.
 These sub-interfaces provide direct access to their policies as in the IDL PSM.
 However, the base interface also provides for generic access using the java.util.Map interface.
 This interface allows applications to look up policies by ID and to iterate over them in a generic way, including vendor-specific extension policies, without introducing compile-time dependencies on vendor-specific APIs.

-The contents of a QoS object are only meaningful in relation to the current QoS or default QoS of some Entity or group of Entities.
-Therefore, these objects cannot be created directly; they can only be cloned from pre-existing state maintained by the Service implementation.
+QoS objects cannot be created directly.
+They can be either retrieved from an entity (e.g., DataReader) using the getQoS method or lookedup using a string identifier using the QoSProvider interface.
+QoS objects can be cloned from pre-existing state maintained by the Service implementation.

-QoS objects as returned by Entities shall be immutable; applications shall never observe them to change.
-Applications that wish to modify QoS values must first call modify to obtain a modifiable QoS object; after making their desired modifications, they must pass their new QoS values to setQos.
+QoS objects as returned by Entities and QoSProvider shall be immutable; applications shall never observe them to change.
+Applications that wish to modify QoS values must use the “QoS DSL” supported by the the QoS and Policy classes.

+QoS DSL

+Issue #16536: QoS DSL Needed

+Modifying QoS objects and their constituent policies is disallowed but a QoS DSL shall support creation of new QoS objects and policies from the existing objects using Java fluent interface design.
+QoS classes shall provide withPolicy and withPolicies methods which accept one or more policy objects to create a new QoS objects.
+Policy classes shall provide with methods to specify policy parameters and to create new policy objects from the existing ones.
+Each with method call will create a new policy object because the target object of the method call is immutable.
+The with methods shall support method chaining (QoS DSL).

+Example (non-normative)

+PolicyFactory pf = … // object policy factory reference

+ResourceLimits rl = pf.ResourceLimits().withMaxSamples(P).withMaxInstances(Q);

 Design Rationale (non-normative)

-The copy-on-write idiom described above has several benefits:

 The getQos operation can operate maximally efficiently: it need not allocate any memory or perform any copies.

 The immutable result of getQos can be used safely concurrently from multiple threads.